-Student progress will be monitored on a half-termly basis through our Praising Stars© system, through discussion at parents evenings, as published on the Academy's calendar and review days held termly, in line with the SEND Code of Practice for students on the SEN register.
+Student progress will be monitored through our Praising Stars© system, through discussion at parents evenings, as published on the Academy's calendar and review days held termly, in line with the SEND Code of Practice for students on the SEN register.
 Progress of students undertaking interventions will be reviewed and evaluated at the end of each block of intervention.